What Is Mental Illness?

 Sources: 1World Health Organization.
 2National Alliance for Mental Health (NAMI).
 3Excerpt from The Numbers Count, National Institute of Mental Health (NIMH)

-- One in one hundred people in the world develop schizophrenia.
-Mental illness does not discriminate: it strikes people of all ethnic groups and economic brackets.1
+- Mental illness does not discriminate: it strikes people of all ethnic groups and economic brackets.1

 - Two new cases of mental illness occur in the U.S. every second of every day – 60 million new cases each year.3